John P. Angelos

-John P. Angelos is the chairman and CEO of the Baltimore Orioles, a position he has held since 2020, leading the club's front office and overseeing day-to-day business operations.
+John P. Angelos (born May 14, 1967) is an American businessman who ran the Baltimore Orioles from 2020 until its sale to David Rubenstein in 2024, leading the club's front office and overseeing day-to-day business operations.
 Previously, he served as the Orioles' COO and executive vice president, a position he held since 1999.
-He also serves as President and Chief Operating Officer of the Mid-Atlantic Sports Network (MASN), overseeing the network's business operations.
+He also served as president and chief operating officer of the Mid-Atlantic Sports Network (MASN), overseeing the network's business operations.
 Angelos is the elder son of Baltimore Orioles owner Peter Angelos.

 Baltimore Orioles

-For more than fifteen years, Angelos has managed the day-to-day business operations of the Baltimore Orioles overseeing marketing and advertising, branding and promotion, major corporate sponsorship sales and ticket sales, governmental and public affairs, media and public relations, ballpark facility design and management, event operations, concessions rights negotiation and self-operation.
+Angelos managed the day-to-day business operations of the Baltimore Orioles, overseeing marketing and advertising, branding and promotion, major corporate sponsorship sales and ticket sales, governmental and public affairs, media and public relations, ballpark facility design and management, event operations, concessions rights negotiation and self-operation.